AnnZoeFreelancer/Namaste-React/Notes in md format/Ch-03-LayingTheFoundation.md

 Two. one in node modules and another in project.

 ##### What is react elements?
 h1 tag in react is called as react elements.
+React element is just an object.When we render this onto the dom, it becomes a html element.

+##### What is root.render?
+It is powerful library in react dom that takes the object and converts to an html and push it in the browser.
+It will replace everthing that is inside the root whatever we are rendering from.
+It will replace but not append.

 ##### JSX expression
 ```